U.S. to sanction Chinese officials and warn companies over Hong Kong -sources

 “The situation in Hong Kong is deteriorating.
 And the Chinese government is not keeping its commitment that it made on how it would deal with Hong Kong, and so it is more of an advisory as to what may happen in Hong Kong.
 It’s as simple as that and as a complicated as that.”

-The moves, certain to anger Beijing, mark the Biden administration's latest effort to hold the Chinese government accountable for what Washington calls an erosion of rule of law in the former British colony that returned to Chinese control in 1997.
+The moves mark the Biden administration’s latest effort to hold the Chinese government accountable for what Washington calls an erosion of rule of law in the former British colony that returned to Chinese control in 1997.

+Foreign ministry spokesman Zhao Lijian said at a regular news conference on Friday that the U.S. should stop interfering in Hong Kong.

+China would make a “resolute, strong response” to U.S. actions, he said.

 The U.S. Treasury Department has declined to comment on the issue following media reports this week about possible new sanctions.